 This is where the FMD has been adjusted and nutrient intake is manipulated, such as in the ketogenic diet, and adhered to for 5 days every 3-6 months, as in the original FMD.

 Typical balance of macro nutrients for a ketogenic diet involves eating 60-75% fat, 15-30% protein and 5-10% carbohydrates.

 It is claimed that this type of FMD puts the body into a state of fat burning a lot quicker than the original FMD.

-A popular modified fast which involves restricting calories and maximising intake of vitamins, minerals and phytonutrients through 3-6 fresh juices a day.
+This popular modified fast involves restricting calories and maximising intake of vitamins, minerals and phytonutrients through 3-6 fresh juices a day.